404Wolf/stainless-technical-breifing-natug/document.typ

-`PyQt` is somewhat restrictive; it ships with predefined widgets and it is annoying to compose complex new ones, but some custom ones needed to be made, like the sequence editor that autofills the corresponding bases to prevent mistakes.
+`PyQt` is somewhat restrictive; it ships with predefined widgets and it is annoying to compose complex new ones, but some custom ones needed to be made, like the sequence editor that auto-fills the corresponding bases to prevent mistakes.
 Designing custom widgets like this is tricky, technically, and because there are usage implications to consider.

 === Plotting

-All the plotting is handled by `pyqtplot`, with lots of customization to make plots highly interactive.
+The first iteration of NATuG was a spreadsheet, and used non-interactive spreadsheet plots.
+NATuG 2.0 used `Matplotlib`, which was considered for NATuG 3.0.
+Ultimately, we chose `pyqtgraph`, a very powerful plotting library designed for great support with PyQt, because of its real time capabilities and deep interactivity.

 NATuG is able to compute the positions of all of the `Point`s (e.g. DNA nucleosides) by first computing their angles as they spin about their helices, and then converting those angles to $x$ coordinates, while the $z$ coordinates just increase at a steady pace.
 This algorithm is roughly defined in Sherman and Seeman's paper.
+NATuG implements it with numpy.

 Computing the _Top View Plot_ is more straight forward.
 We begin at the first domain, and then draw by placing each domain relative to the first at some angle displacement off from the previous one.
+It is useful to be able to determine which top view domain in the plot corresponds to the domains in the side view plot; for now, you can click on a domain to visit it, but in the future we may add color coding.

 === Conjuncting